-For your lodging, choose between Sanderling’s hotel rooms or vacation home rentals to fully immerse yourself in all this luxurious resort has to offer: a concierge beach experience, Adventure Planners and four on-site dining options – including what’s considered the Outer Banks’ best breakfast at the Lifesaving Station Restaurant (think duck sausage hash, surfer’s omelet made with goat cheese and lime creme, or pumpkin-spiced waffles with white chocolate mousse).
-Or try your hand at winter camping for the ultimate destresser at Cape Hatteras KOA – cabins optional – or Kitty Hawk RV Park and pick up fresh, locally caught goodies at one of Duck’s many local seafood markets to grill.
+For your lodging, choose between Sanderling’s hotel rooms or vacation home rentals to fully immerse yourself in all this luxurious resort has to offer: a concierge beach experience, Adventure Planners and three on-site dining options – including what’s considered the Outer Banks’ best breakfast at the Lifesaving Station Restaurant (think duck sausage hash, surfer’s omelet made with goat cheese and lime creme, or pecan waffles with maple butter).
+Or try your hand at winter camping for the ultimate de-stresser at Cape Hatteras KOA – cabins optional – or Kitty Hawk RV Park and pick up fresh, locally caught goodies at one of Duck’s many local seafood markets to grill.

 Pair an award-winning spa experience with Charlotte's nightlife

 Sometimes what you need to feel rejuvenated is a day of pampering at a fabulous spa coupled with a fun night out on the town, so perhaps you and your sweetie both indulge in the winter spa treatments available at The Spa at Ballantyne Charlotte (valid through Feb.
 29).
 Bring on the luxe with the 24K Golden Glow Therapy, which promises intense relaxation, firmer skin and a radiant glow.
 Or embrace the smells of the season with a cranberry orange-scented mani, pedi, massage or deep conditioning treatment – unless you feel like splurging on one of their signature packages such as the Carolina Lavender Escape or Time Together Retreat.